 Ultimate Gaming Keyboard Buyers Guide

-Before we delve into the buyers guide, here’s a comparison table of what we think are the best gaming keyboards on the market:
+Before we delve into the buyers guide, here’s our editor’s pick, followed by a comparison table of what we think are the best gaming keyboards on the market:

 |Type of Keyboard||Model||Image||Size||Hardware Platform||RGB||Switch Type||Rating|